Dugy/bomba/README.md

 if (future.is_ready())
 	future.get();
 ```

-Note: Unlike the previous example, this one doesn't use `ExpandingBuffer`, so it will not allow requests larger than 1 kiB.
-Easy to change.
+Note: This again will dynamically allocate if the response is larger than 1 kiB, [here](#changing-buffer-size)'s how to change it.

 #### JSON-RPC client
 This is the client counterpart for the [JSON-RPC server example](#a-basic-json-rpc-server):